gokfidanboy/gnark/README.md

 ## License

-This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details
+This project is licensed over the Apache 2 License - see the [LICENSE](LICENSE) file for details

 [`gnark` Issues]: https://github.com/consensys/gnark/issues
 [`gnark` Playground]: https://play.gnark.io